BearKanashi/Yami-Mura/DevUpdates.md

 ---

 ## 🐻📌 Notes
-> This update focuses on polishing the **intro experience** and setting a stronger foundation for upcoming horror elements.
+> This update focuses on **technical stability** and polishing the intro experience, establishing a solid foundation for upcoming horror elements.

 ---